ancienthero/espruino/README.md

 # espruino
-espruino is a JS driven microcontroller
+__espruino__ is a Javascript interpreter for STM32 ARM microcontrollers.

-this repo contains my modules, projects, tutorials
+This repo contains my modules, projects, tutorials.

+:tada: :soon: